Coming to UBC, you might find that there’s a lot to navigate.

 6. Study strategically

 Studying in a university learning environment means adapting and testing out new strategies to more efficiently navigate and retain materials.
-And this means avoiding leaving studying to the last minute, or highlighting every page of the textbook (among other common study mistakes).
+And this means avoiding studying at the last minute, in a distracting location, or highlighting every page of the textbook (among other common study mistakes).

 If you’d like, try forming a study group you can count on and teaching one another course materials—a strategy that’s helped improve our grades much more than simply studying alone and doing practice exams!